mrmcshane/docker-training/04-multi-container-application/README.md

 The `volumes` top level key creates a volume that can be attached to a container.

-The `volumes` key under a service attaches a volume to a container.
+The `volumes` key under a service attaches a volume to a container, specified as `volume:mount/point`.